Mississippi News

 Mississippi Stories: Jane Granberry

-In this episode of Mississippi Stories, Mississippi Today Editor-At-Large Marshall Ramsey visits with Jane Granberry who was crowned the 72nd Mississippi Miss Hospitality in July 2021 (and was previously crowned Mississippi Outstanding Teen in 2019.)
+In this episode of Mississippi Stories, Editor-At-Large Marshall Ramsey visits with Jane Granberry who was crowned the 72nd Mississippi Miss Hospitality in July 2021 (and was previously crowned Mississippi Outstanding Teen in 2019.)

-When not busy on campus (her day planner is filled from 5:30 a.m. to 10 p.m.,) Jane will spend the next year promoting Mississippi's tourism and economic development industries across the state and country.
+When not busy on campus (her day planner is filled from 5:30 a.m. to 10 p.m.,) Jane will spend the next year promoting Mississippi's and economic industries across the and country.
 In this interview, Jane shows her high-energy, love of the state in this interview and gives several good reasons to be optimistic about Mississippi's future.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.